jfharden/post-timestamp-app-poc/docs/system-design.md

 I chose DynamoDB since this is a proof of concept and Dynamo gives us the following benefits:

 * Lowest overhead to get the POC running
-* Full point in time recovery
+* Full point in time recovery for every second in the most recent 35 days
-* Fully managed and automated replication over 3 availability zones in a single AWS Region (with the possibil to expand to multiple regions using a DynamoDB Global table)
+* Fully managed and automated replication over 3 availability zones in a single AWS Region (with the possibility to expand to multiple regions using a DynamoDB Global table)
-* Automated (and manual) snapshots with easy recovery
+* Trivial to create backups, with easy recovery.
 * Easy monitoring with cloudwatch metrics and alarms (more comprehensive monitoring is easy with an external provider such as SignalFX or Datadog)
-* Trivial autoscaling
+* Relatively easy autoscaling
 * Extremely low maintainence requirements and low burden on operational/infrastructure teams

 Since the architecture is decoupled from the api request by an event queue it would be easy to replace DynamoDB with a